apache/sling-org-apache-sling-dynamic-include/README.md

 Filter is delivered as a standard OSGi bundle.
 SDI is configured via the configuration factory called *SDI Configuration*.
 Following properties are available:

 * **Enabled** - enable SDI
 * **Base path** - This SDI configuration will work only for paths matching this value.
 If value starts with "^" sign, regex matching will be performed.
-Otherwise it will check for path prefix.'
+Otherwise it will check for path prefix.
+(Available since 3.1.0)
 * **Resource types** - which components should be replaced with tags
 * **Include type** - type of include tag (Apache SSI, ESI or Javascript)
 * **Add comment** - adds debug comment: `<!-- SDI include (path: %s, resourceType: %s) -->` to every replaced component